GE Renewable Energy · UX Design & Systems

 A system nobody can navigate is a system nobody uses.

-The full information architecture for the GE REDS Design System, covering Desktop and Mobile platforms across Style Guide, Iconography, Templates, Navigation, and Components.
+The full information architecture for the GE REDS Design System, covering Desktop and Mobile across Style Guide, Iconography, Templates, Navigation, and Components.

 Implementation